AI adoption · Leadership teams

 02

-Practical training for the people who'll actually use it day to day.
-We work through real workflows, introduce the right tools for each job, and put sensible guardrails around data and quality.
-Managers and internal champions get enough support to carry it after we've stepped back.
+The right tools for each job.
+Sensible guardrails on data and quality.
+Managers and internal champions get enough support to carry it after we have stepped back.

 03